aws-samples/aws-athena-udfs-textanalytics/athena-udfs-textanalytics/README.md

 #### detect\_key\_phrases\_all(text_col VARCHAR, lang VARCHAR) RETURNS VARCHAR

-Returns the detected entity types, scores, values, and offsets as a JSON formatted string, which can be further analysed with Athena's `json_extract()` function.
+Returns the detected key phrases, scores, and offsets as a JSON formatted string, which can be further analysed with Athena's `json_extract()` function.

 ```
 USING EXTERNAL FUNCTION detect_key_phrases_all(text_col VARCHAR, lang VARCHAR) RETURNS VARCHAR LAMBDA 'textanalytics-udf'